 But Traveller does much more.
 The characters have an opportunity to undertake genuine adventures as they search for their own self-appointed goals.
 Some adventures happen as a result of day-to-day activity.
 Some occur as players use pre-written adventures.
-This book includes two detailed adventures ready to play.
+This game includes two detailed adventures ready to play.
 One investigates an alien structure, and the players must solve its mystery if they intend to leave the world alive.
-The other pits the adventuring group against an impersonal bureaucracy: if the captain is to keep his ship, the players must all work together to convince petty bureaucrats to grant them an exit visa.
+The other requires the adventuring party to complete a planetary survey in return for needed ship repairs.